PostHog/posthog.com/contents/docs/tutorials/1-minute/survey.md

 **1. Determine what you want to ask in your survey.**

-Ideally, this data should be categorical, binary, interval-based, or on a scale.
+PostHog is best suited for visualizing data that is categorical, binary, interval-based, or on a scale.
 In other words, there should be a limited set of possibilities from which an answer is chosen, rather than accepting arbitrary data.

+PostHog also allows users to visualize arbitrary data from surveys, but we believe other services may be better suited for this.

 > **Fun Fact:** At PostHog we use PostHog to run our _"Was this page helpful?"_ survey.